DontCallMeJennay/Case-Study-Declutter/README.md

 ## Plan of Action
 For purposes of this project I will assume the following priorities:

 "The #1 reason for the site is... to arrange and support successful plant adoptions."
 "Before adopting, a visitor should search for adoptable plants, find one, and be able to contact us."
 "After adopting, a visitor should be able to find solutions to any problems, or contact us if they need additional assistance."

+The focus will be on the front page for now, though there is plenty of streamlining that could be done on the secondary pages.
-The adoption network link is actually part of a system that creates and disseminates ads for each pet.
+The adoption network link is actually part of a system that creates and disseminates ads for each plant.
 Contrary to my initial impulse, it stays.
 (I will use a Vue page to emulate this.)

-Investigate whether a Facebook plugin will be adequate for frequent updates.
+Investigate whether a Facebook plugin will be adequate for event updates.

 Remove unused news features and outdated ads.